rubiksdb/libra-db/README.md

   paxos logging and replicated n-way.
 By replaying the paxos log, we can always rebuild the database in-memory.

-  Libra has greate API latency due to in-memory property.

 # where libra-db can be used
   Libra is a great fit for building a root server with limit number of records in memory.

-  It is also possible to create mutlple libra db across many servers to serve large number of in-memory records.
+  It is also possible to stack multiple libra db across many servers to serve large number of in-memory records.

 # run libra db locally